Eating Disorder Therapy at Castlewood in St. Louis, MO

 Understanding Eating Disorder Therapy

 Our skilled eating disorder therapy team collaborates closely to provide the best combinations of treatment for each client.
-At Castlewood we believe in evidenced-based treatment, supplemented with expressive therapies.
+At Castlewood we believe in evidenced-based treatment, supplemented with innovative therapies such as expressive therapies.
 Understanding therapy for eating disorders can be difficult.
 To help clarify, we present the following information about some of the highly regarded approaches that we use at Castlewood.

 A Professional Treatment Team

 The Castlewood Treatment Team is made up of caring and compassionate professionals that all work together to see that each client's needs are met.
 Our licensed health care team is made up of nurses, dietitians, psychiatrists, and therapists.
 We also enlist the help of family and loved ones during the recovery process.

 Our nurses stay with clients every step of the way, providing medical support and treatment, and monitoring individuals' progress.
 The registered dietitians work closely with clients to educate, support, and provide guidance in their journey to a healthy life.

 The psychiatrists at Castlewood provide medical management when necessary and work with the rest of the team to ensure the mental health needs of clients are addressed.
 Castlewood's therapists help carry out the treatment plan, working in connection with psychiatrists and other staff to encourage complete wellness.